Serving Illinois and Nationwide

 What this means for your claim is that it will ultimately be paid for by an insurer rather than your employer.
 Most of the problems that victims of workplace accidents encounter are the result of tactics used by insurance adjusters to deny payment or reduce the extent of liability, rather than the unwillingness of an employer to comply with the law.

-The propensity of insurance companies to avoid paying claims has driven 86% of all workers injured on the job to seek legal representation when filing their claims.
+The propensity of insurance companies to avoid paying work injury claims has driven 86% of all workers injured on the job to seek legal representation when filing their claims.

-Regardless of what you may be told by your employer or an insurance adjuster, it is important to remember that you are guaranteed the following benefits when you’ve been injured on the job.
+Regardless of what your employer or an insurance adjuster may tell you, it is essential to remember that you are guaranteed benefits.
+Some workplace injury benefits through the workers' compensation system include:

-- Full reimbursement of medical expenses, regardless of fault or choice of doctor.
-You have the right to seek medical treatment from whoever you want in order to ensure the quickest physical recovery possible and your employer is required to foot the bill.
+- Full reimbursement of medical expenses, regardless of fault or choice of doctor, including for permanent or temporary disability.
+You have the right to seek medical treatment from whoever you want to ensure the quickest physical recovery possible, and your employer is required to foot the bill.
 If you are threatened with a reduction in benefits or denial of payment for any reason, the law even allows you to seek additional compensation as a punitive measure.

-- The right to file a lawsuit against a negligent third-party, even if you have received workers’ compensation benefits.
-If you can prove that your employer was responsible for your accident and your workers’ compensation benefits are not sufficient to cover your expenses, you can seek additional compensation in a negligence lawsuit.
+- You have a right to file a lawsuit against a negligent third-party, even if you have received workers' compensation benefits.
+If you can prove that your employer was responsible for your accident and your workers' compensation benefits are not sufficient to cover your expenses, you can seek additional compensation in a negligence lawsuit.

 The Illinois Workers' Compensation Commission handles all workers' compensation claims throughout the state and arbitrates any disputes that arise between injured workers and their employers.